akihikodaki/dts/doc/dts_gsg/usr_guide/trex.rst

 Replace system scapy with TREX scapy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As the know trex issue -- trex scapy lib will be conflict with scapy installed in OS, we need the replace the scapy
+There is a known issue whereby trex scapy lib will conflict with scapy installed in the OS.
+In order to resolve this, we need to replace the scapy
 in system with trex scapy.

 #. backup your scapy::